darkobits/formation/docs/getting-started/example.md

 * Zero business logic in the template; it is focused only on the structure of the document.
 * Template size will never increase if validators/error messages are added to controls.
 * The form's data model is reflected by its controls, eliminating the need for `ngModel` and reducing scope bindings.
-* The form's submit handler is only invoked if the form is valid, and Formation automatically disables the form while our API request is pending.
+* The form's submit handler is only invoked if the form is valid, and because we returned a promise, Formation automatically disables the form while our API request is pending.
 * There are **0** references to `vm.addressForm` in our refactored component.

 <p align="center">